gskaggs/The-Great-Sand-Dunes/README.md

 ## How It Works
 To create ambitious desert geometries, we simulated the physics of wind-blown sand particles.
 Additionally, to improve the realism of the images produced, we also implemented Catmull-Clark subdivision and procedurally generated noise.

-### Physical Simulation
+### *Physical Simulation*
 **Height Map:**
 We represent the desert floor as 2D grid of height values which we call the *height map*.
 At each time step of the simulation, the value at row i and column j of the map is updated with the following equation:
 ![GitHub Logo](/images/hmap.png)
-where nd is number of particles deposited at that point, nb is number of particles leaving that point, and delta is diameter of any given particle. nd is determined by particle collisions with the floor, while nb is either 1 or 0 and determined with a pseudo random number generator.
+where nd is the number of particles deposited at that point, nb is number of particles leaving that point, and delta is diameter of any given particle. nd is determined by particle collisions with the floor, while nb is either 1 or 0 and determined with a pseudo random number generator.

 **Particles:**